robertjskelton/robertjskelton.github.io/_posts/2024-11-19-ferrari-360-oil-change-lower-oil-cover-replacement.markdown

 ![360oil](/images/360oil/3.jpg)

 While I had the undertray off for that work, I also did some [significant fibgerlass repair on my undertray](https://rskelton.com/ferrari-360-undertray-repair/).
-I also ceramic coated the top and bottom of my headers, since I had easy accses to them.
+I also ceramic coated the top and bottom of my headers, since I had easy access to them.

 ![360oil](/images/360oil/6.jpg)